-The main data to be considered in determining the emission reductions is the electricity exported to the grid.
+The main data to be considered in determining the emission reductions is the net quantity of electricity (electricity exported to the grid + electricity consumed - electricity consumed in the auxiliary systems).
 The emission reductions are reached by applying an emission factor through the electricity dispatched to the grid, which is verified and monitored by the power plant that sells the electricity.